Bob Stitt

-Robert Allen Stitt (born May 4, 1964) is an American college football coach, currently serving as the head football coach at the Colorado School of Mines, a position he resumed in 2025.
+Robert Allen Stitt (born May 4, 1964) is an American college football coach.
+He is the head football coach for the Colorado School of Mines, a position he resumed in 2025.
 He previously served as the head coach at the University of Montana from 2015 to 2017 and at Colorado School of Mines from 2000 to 2014, where he compiled an overall record of 108–62.

 Early life

 Stitt was born in Tecumseh, Nebraska.
 After playing football, baseball, basketball, and track at Tecumseh High School in Tecumseh, he played football as a running back at Doane College, receiving the All State College Offensive Player of the Year title in 1985.

 Coaching career

 Stitt is widely regarded in college football as an offensive innovator because of his modernized west-coast style offense.
 He first studied offense at the University of Northern Colorado under Kay Dalton, receiving his master's degree there.
 He then returned to Doane as its offensive coordinator for four years, coaching three NAIA Division II All-Americans and 19 All-NAIA offensive players during this time.
 Stitt went on to coach at Austin College from 1994 to 1998, serving as the assistant head coach and the coordinator of offense and special teams, before taking a job at Harvard University as the offensive coordinator, where he set Ivy League records with a fourth place in total offense.